tonycoupland/nines/replit.md

 - ✓ Updated all paths and configuration for new structure
 - ✓ Created comprehensive deployment guide (DEPLOYMENT.md)
 - ✓ Cleaned up corrupted composer files from root directory
+- ✓ Removed cordova-app folder (no longer needed for web-only deployment)

 ## System Architecture